Criminal Justice

 Times, November 17, 2002.

-The importance of providing patients with informed and meaningful
+of providing patients with informed and meaningful choices as to

-choices as to treatment modalities is underscored by this article.
-Like
+treatment modalities is underscored by this article by Richard A

-on Acne Drug's Safety Persists Over Two Decades Can an acne drug
+on Acne Drug's Safety Persists Over Two Decades.
+Can an acne

-cause teenagers to commit suicide?
-The question returned to the spotlight
+drug cause teenagers to commit suicide?
+This question returned to

-this month when a 15-year-old boy flew a small airplane into a Florida
+the spotlight this month when a 15-year-old boy flew a small airplane

 22, 2002.

-against harmful side effects of medication before Supreme Judicial
+of pharmacies to include warning against harmful side effects of

 More Psych Drugs.
 ADD and the need for a comprehensive psychiatric